yoshiyuki-140/Game_of_Life/docs/README.md

 | :---------------- | :---- | :------------------------ |
 | pygame            | 1.9.6 | -                         |
 | [pygame_textinput][1]  | -     | [Mr.'Eisuke Okazaki'][2]   |

-Download
----

-- Windows : windows 11
-    [Windows 11][3]
-    It might raise windows or browser seculity error.

-- Other OS
-    Sorry...
-    But, you might be able to use this app by using "python" or "python3" command against "main.py" in "src" dir.

 Usage
 ---